conda-forge/pytorch-cpu-feedstock/recipe/README.md

 Packages built by the recipe
 ----------------------------
-The recipe currently builds four packages:
+The recipe currently builds three packages:

 1. `libtorch` that installs the common libraries, executables and data files that are independent of selected Python version and are therefore shared by all Python versions.

-2. `libtorch-cuda-linalg` that provides the shared `libtorch_cuda_linalg.so` library, in variant linked to `magma` or not, and is built only for GPU-enabled variants.

-3. `pytorch` that installs the library and other files for a specific Python version.
+2. `pytorch` that installs the library and other files for a specific Python version.

-4. `pytorch-cpu` or `pytorch-gpu` backwards compatibility metapackage.
+3. `pytorch-cpu` or `pytorch-gpu` backwards compatibility metapackage.

 These packages can be built in the following variants:

-- `cpu` variant that does not use CUDA, or `cuda` variant built using specific CUDA version (`libtorch-cuda-linalg` is built only in `cuda` variants).
+- `cpu` variant that does not use CUDA, or `cuda` variant built using specific CUDA version.

 - `mkl` variant that uses MKL to provide BLAS/LAPACK, as well as a set of additional functions, and `generic` variant that can use any BLAS/LAPACK provider (created by patching on OpenBLAS support upstream).

-Additionally, `libtorch-cuda-linalg` can be built in `magma` or `nomagma` variant.
-The former links against libmagma, while the latter avoids this significant dependency.
-Both versions support the built-in cuSOLVER backend, and the `magma` version normally uses a heuristic to choose between them, in order to achieve the best performance for a given operation.

 Some of the platforms support only a subset of these variants.